Embracing Upcycling: Transforming Waste into Fashionable Future

 5. Sock Puppets or Dog Toys

-Mismatched or worn-out socks?
-Perfect for DIY kids’ toys or simple pet chew toys.
+Mismatch or worn-out socks are perfect for DIY kids’ toys or simple pet chew toys.

 Before You Start: Quick Tips